Keysi Sayago: Modeling

 Sayago participated in and won the first edition of the beauty contest American Model Venezuela 2010, organized by the model agency Xtreme Model.

 Pageantry

 Miss Monagas

 Sayago was pre-selected during the Miss Miranda casting and assigned Miss Monagas title.

 Miss Venezuela 2016

 Sayago won Miss Venezuela 2016, competing as Miss Monagas 2016, one of 24 finalists in her country's national beauty pageant.
 She also won Miss Attitude and Most Beautiful Smile at the Interactive Beauty Gala, at the Miss Venezuela 2016 preliminary, which was held on October 6, 2016, in Caracas, She became the second Miss Venezuela winner to represent the state of Monagas.
 She represented the state of Monagas at the pageant and represented Venezuela at the Miss Universe 2017.

 Miss Universe 2017

-Sayago represented Venezuela at Miss Universe 2017 on November 26, 2017, at The AXIS in Las Vegas, Nevada she made wildcards in top sixteen, narrow top ten and reached the top five.
+Sayago represented Venezuela at Miss Universe 2017 on November 26, 2017, at The AXIS in Las Vegas, Nevada she made wildcards in top sixteen swimsuit competition, narrow top ten for evening gown, and the top five q&a reached top five finalist.